-- A. Upon reaching an employment milestone, the employee will be notified by the budget officer or designee.
-The budget officer or designee will work with the Bookkeeper to arrange for the recognition ceremony and awards. - B. Employees who reach a milestone event will receive a certificate and an award.
-The award will be based upon the following schedule which may require Town Board review and modification in future years. - 5 years \$25 10 years - \$50 15 years - \$75 20 years - \$100 25 years - \$200 30 years and all future 5 year milestones - \$300 - C. No later than April 1 of each year, a ceremony will be held to honor the recipients of milestone achievements. - D. This program will be based upon an employee's status as of January 1, 2015 and continue for each year after that.
+- A. Upon reaching an employment milestone, the employee will be notified by the Town Manager or designee.
+The Town Manager or designee will work with the HR & Payroll Coordinator to arrange for the recognition ceremony and awards. - B. Full-time and Part-time employees who reach a milestone event will receive a certificate and an award.
+The award will be based upon the following schedule which may require Town Board review and modification in future years.
+Elected Officials, Board Members, and Committee Members are not eligible for a monetary award.

+'''

+5 years - $25

+'''

+30 years and all future 5 year milestones - \$300

+- C. No later than April 1 of each year, a ceremony will be held to honor the recipients of milestone achievements. - D. This program will be based upon an employee's status as of January 1, 2015 and continue for each year after that.
 The first awards will be distributed prior to April 1, 2016. - E. In the event employment is severed and the person is re-employed by the Town of Canandaigua, the years when the employee was not employed by the Town of Canandaigua will not add to the length of service.
 Upon re-employment, the years of service shall add to the existing years of service.